Budget 2022 - our analysis

 These rules are complex, so if you have cross border transactions of this type, please contact us for further advice.

-From the start of the 2020/21 year, depreciation deductions have been restored for commercial and industrial buildings, with the applicable rates being 1.5% straight line or 2% diminishing value.
+Depreciation deductions were restored for commercial and industrial buildings from the 2020-21 year, with the applicable rates being 1.5% straight line or 2% diminishing value.

 Where an applicable building has been purchased since 2011 (when depreciation deductions for buildings were removed), depreciation is calculated based on the purchase price.
 Where an applicable building was purchased prior to 2011, care must be taken when calculating depreciation as several factors need to be considered, including the tax written down book value as at 2011, the cost of capital improvements in the intervening period and whether the 15% fit-out concession was utilised.

-Care also needs to be taken with respect of buildings that are used for both residential and commercial usage.
-Our article (link) discusses this further.
+Care also needs to be taken with respect of buildings that are used for both residential and commercial purposes.

 Broadly, employees are exempt from tax when they are reimbursed or provided with an allowance for work-related expenses.